 Graphene is a single atomic layer of carbon atoms tightly packed in a two-dimensional honeycomb lattice.
 This novel material is atomically thin, chemically inert, consists of light atoms, and possesses a highly ordered structure.
 Graphene is electrically and thermally conductive, and is the strongest material ever measured.
 These remarkable properties make graphene the ideal support film for electron microscopy.

 A typical TEM image of graphene sheets freely suspended on a lacey carbon TEM grid.

 An atomic-resolution image of a clean and structurally perfect graphene sheet synthesized by the substrate-free gas-phase method.
 Individual carbon atoms appear white in the image.

-A low-magnification image of a (1) gold nanoparticle on a (2) transparent synthesized graphene support film, (3) the vacuum, and (4) a lacey carbon support.
+A low-magnification image of a (1) gold nanoparticle 10 nm in diameter on a (2) transparent synthesized graphene support film, (3) the vacuum, and (4) a lacey carbon support.

-An atomic-resolution image of a gold nanoparticle and its surrounding citrate capping agent on a synthesized graphene support film
+An atomic-resolution image of a 10 nm gold nanoparticle and its surrounding citrate capping agent on a synthesized graphene support film.

 Synthesis: the substrate-free gas-phase method